sst/sst/www/docs/constructs/StaticSite.md

 Pass in a `StaticSiteCdkDistributionProps` value to override the default settings this construct uses to create the CDK `Distribution` internally.

-### removeOldFiles?
+### purgeFiles?

 _Type_ : `boolean`, _defaults to true_

-While deploying, SST remove old files that no longer exist.
+While deploying, SST removes old files that no longer exist.
 Pass in `false` to keep the old files around.

 ### waitForInvalidation?